-- explain the methods of recognition, and calculating material, labor, overhead costing, and the marginal costing.
+- explain the methods of recognition and calculating material, labor, overhead costing, an nd the marginal costir ıg.

 After the completion of Course Unit, learners should be able to;

 - explain the job costing methods, and process costing method. - explain the way of calculating Cost Volume Profit Analysis and Activity Based Costing. - explain the way to determine pricing decision and profitability.